 Conclusions

 Performing an SLR is not a simple task.
 The challenges are several and the skills and time required are not always available in a research group, and hardly in an industry-like set up.
 This paper presents an enriched SLR process with control activities and discusses how to achieve the prescribed objectives.
-Also, it shares a set of templates to register and trace data and decisions along the process are also presented.
+Also, it shares a set of templates to register and trace data and decisions along the process.

 Thus, with this SLR we performed a study to find empirical evidence about how the eye-tracking technology has been applied in the understanding of the business process models.
 The final result is an overview of the current practice of eye-tracking in business process models, and it can be seen that the business process community takes little advantage from the use of eye-tracking.
 The evidence found indicates that the selected studies are strongly concerned with the understanding of process models, but none of them are concerned with recognition and the ability to learn modeling itself.
 Also, it was possible to verify that there is no standardization about the use of eye-tracking technology in the analysis of the process models.
 Although there is a standardization of terms used in the use of eye-tracking, for instance, ocular, sacral, sweep path, duration and attempt-pill.